Sheet Metal Worker

 Employers

 Most sheet metal workers are employed in the construction field, particularly by building equipment contractors whose work includes boilers, plumbing systems, and HVAC systems.
-These businesses often have names that include “Sheet Metal,” “Heating,” “Air,” or “Ventilation.”
+These businesses often have names that include “HVAC” or “Mechanical.”
 Manufacturers of fabricated metal goods also hire workers in this occupation.

-Almost all job openings for sheet metal workers advertised online in New York State in 2020 referenced sheet metal in the job title, with the most common titles being sheet metal fabricator, sheet metal worker, sheet metal mechanic, or sheet metal journeyman.
+Almost all job openings for sheet metal workers advertised online in New York State in 2022 referenced sheet metal or fabrication in the job title, with the most common titles being sheet metal worker, journeyman sheet metal worker, sheet metal fabricator, or sheet metal technician.
 Those job titles and keywords such as “HVAC,” “heating,” or “ventilation” can be used when searching job advertisements online to identify opportunities to do sheet metal work.

 Note: construction jobs are often underrepresented in online job ads.
 Check with local sheet metal and HVAC businesses, local unions, or government websites for additional opportunities to gain employment as a sheet metal worker.